warrickball/tomso/joss-paper/paper.md

 Fortran binaries; and few can easily be read with standard routines for loading data.
 Some programs require data to be prepared in a specific format and provide tools to do so but these tools are incomplete and difficult to extend.
+For example, the Aarhus adiabatic oscillation package [ADIPLS, @adipls] includes tools to convert stellar models of one particular widely-used format (FGONG) into its internal Fortran binary format but not to convert them back after they've been manipulated by other bundled tools.

 `tomso` is a set of Python modules that provides a high-level interface to several formats and enables or simplifies several common